 Cover the Dutch oven and place in the preheated oven.
 Bake for 8 hours, turning meat over once about half way through, until meat is fork tender and falling apart.
 Transfer meat to a platter and cover with foil to keep warm.

 Skim any excess fat from the cooking liquid and then strain the broth through a fine metal or cloth sieve into a large sauce pan, you should have about 6-8 cups of liquid.
 Bring to a boil and let bubble away for 30 minutes until the stock is reduced by about ⅓.

 In a small bowl with a wire whisk, mix cornstarch with 1½ cups of water.
 Whisk the cornstarch mixture into the broth over medium high heat until the broth boils and thickens.
-Pour the sauce over the pork in the Dutch oven or crockpot.

 This pork is delicious!
 I serve it with homemade fried rice or as sliders with Swiss cheese and my Asian slaw (recipe below).